Bagel: Preparation and preservation

 This production method gives bagels their distinctive taste, chewy texture, and shiny appearance.

 In recent years, a variant has emerged, producing what is sometimes called the steam bagel.
 To make a steam bagel, the boiling is skipped, and the bagels are instead baked in an oven equipped with a steam injection system.
 In commercial bagel production, the steam bagel process requires less labor, since bagels need only be directly handled once, at the shaping stage.
 Thereafter, the bagels need never be removed from their pans as they are refrigerated and then steam-baked.
 The steam bagel results in a fluffier, softer, less chewy product more akin to a finger roll that happens to be shaped like a bagel.
 The dough used is intentionally more alkaline to aid browning, because the steam injection process uses neutral water steam instead of an alkaline solution bath.

 Bagels can be frozen for up to six months.

 Quality

 According to a 2012 Consumer Reports article, the ideal bagel should have a slightly crispy crust, a distinct "pull" when a piece is separated from the whole by biting or pinching, a chewy inside, and the flavor of bread freshly baked.
 The taste may be complemented by additions cooked on the bagel, such as onion, garlic, sesame seeds, or poppy seeds.
 The appeal of a bagel may change upon being toasted.
 Toasting can have the effect of bringing or removing desirable chewiness, softening the crust, and moderating off-flavors.

+Traditionally New Yorkers do not toast bagels; they argue that if a bagel is well made and fresh it should never be toasted.
+Some New York City bagel shops, like Murray's in Chelsea and Ess-a-Bagel at 21st and Third Avenue, have had no-toasting policies.
+Toasting of bagels in New York City is considered a bastardization and sacrilege.
+Former New York Times food critic Mimi Sheraton called the practice of eating toasted bagels obscene.